spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 ## Other Templating Engines

 In addition to Kustomize, Spinnaker also supports Helm as a templating engine.
-For more information, see [Deploy Helm Charts](/guides/user/kubernetes-v2/kustomize-manifests/).
+For more information, see [Using Kustomize for Manifests](/guides/user/kubernetes-v2/kustomize-manifests/).